veloblank/js-basics-data-types-readme-v-000/README.md

 ### Objects

-JavaScript objects are a collection of properties bounded by curly braces (`{
+JavaScript `Object`s are a collection of properties bounded by curly braces (`{
-}`), similar to a hash in Ruby.
+}`), similar to a hash in Ruby or a dictionary in Python.

 The properties can point to values of any data type — even other objects:

 ```js
 {